How many billions are the last billion’s biometrics worth?

 Fingerprints are the only option on the horizon for biometric birth registries or to biometrically identify very young patients for vaccination programs.
 If capturing good quality biometric data from adults in developing world contexts is difficult, are fingerprints under two years old really feasible?

-For infant fingerprints, Jain and Aranoff-Spencer both say that it is possible in theory to enroll the fingerprints of newborn babies, and may be possible in practice in the near future, but they differ on the importance of higher sensor resolution.
+For infant fingerprints, Jain and Aronoff-Spencer both say that it is possible in theory to enroll the fingerprints of newborn babies, and may be possible in practice in the near future, but they differ on the importance of higher sensor resolution.
 Jain has been working with sensors up to 1900ppi designed by his team for a trial with infants at a hospital in Agra, India.
 Previously, the team used an NEC sensor with 1200ppi in research which indicated that at least 1000ppi is necessary to capture high-quality fingerprints from infants.

-“My sense is there’s gonna be a next generation of contact scanners coming out,” Aranoff-Spencer says.
+“My sense is there’s gonna be a next generation of contact scanners coming out,” Aronoff-Spencer says.
 “Like Jain’s work with NEC, you’ll start to see things more like 1260ppi et cetera, and I honestly think those will work well for kids a year and older, and they work ok for kids six months and older, but they start to fall apart under six months because that’s really the age where kids’ fingerprints are mushy.”

 The Kidprint team has found that infants have a thin sheen of skin which tends to block the fingerprint, but peels within a few days of birth.
-This causes an inflection point in the performance, but even before that, the failure rate within the first three days is below 10 percent with the false acceptance rate (FAR) set to 10-4, with the failures skewed towards the first 12 hours after birth, according to Aranoff-Spencer.
+This causes an inflection point in the performance, but even before that, the failure rate within the first three days is below 10 percent with the false acceptance rate (FAR) set to 10-4, with the failures skewed towards the first 12 hours after birth, according to Aronoff-Spencer.

 “Eventually other techniques that allow subsurface imaging will improve on that, but for now we think our tech is working with a pretty low failure-to rate and a pretty high match rate right down to birth,” he says.

 For his part, Jain wants to see published data on the error rates Kidprint is achieving.
-Aranoff-Spencer says his group is working towards publishing his data.
+Aronoff-Spencer says his group is working towards publishing his data.
 Jain stresses the importance of longitudinal data, without which the practical effectiveness of fingerprinting technologies or devices is speculative.
 Jain’s team is collecting data from infants at hospital visits in Agra, India, spaced three months apart for the first year of their lives.

 Actually delivering the systems to support developing world biometric identification programs also means meeting stringent cost requirements.
 Ion was created as a B-Corp to sell its device as a bespoke solution for various markets, with the goal of driving down cost for developing world projects through scale, Kleeman explains.
 Ion is discussing target costs, and its licensing plan is intended to help keep manufacturing costs low.
 The device is also different from most biometric hardware in that it is multi-functional, confirming the patient’s identity and then taking for instance temperature, heart rate, pulse, oxygen and hemoglobin levels.